andrewjunyoung/symboard/README.md

 - " is together with ' due to graphical similarity and similar function

 - All other symbols are placed to the left of the top row and placed in a near-traditional order (adjusted due to the movement of <>)

+# Compatibility

+This keyboard is compatible with the following diacriticized scripts (including romanized ones):

+- Japanese Romaji (Hepburn, Nihonshiki, Kunrei)
+- Polish

+Hopefully to add support for the following scripts:

+- Pinyin (with tone marks)
+- French
+- German
+- Spanish